SunnyTong2019/mongo-scraper/README.md

 # NPR Scraper
 NPR Scraper is a web app that lets users view the latest articles.
 The articles are scraped from NPR site.

-Users can also save articles and leave comments/notes on the articles and revisit them later.
+Users can also save articles and leave notes on the articles and revisit them later.

-Users can also delete comments/notes left on the articles.
-All stored comments/notes are visible to every user.
+Users can also update notes (by clicking the note to enter edit mode) and delete notes (using delete button) left on the articles.
+All stored notes are visible to every user.

 ## Technologies Used